saadyakubu/saadyakubu/README.md

-### Skills: PHP, Javascript (Node & React) 👋
+### Skills: C#, PHP, Javascript (Node & React) 👋

-- 🔭 I’m currently working on improving my coding and analytical skills
+- 🔭 I’m currently working on improving my coding and data analytical skills
-- 🌱 I’m currently learning .NET Framework, Python and more Javascript
+- 🌱 I’m currently learning .NET Framework, Python and Javascript
 - 👯 I’m open to learning from the wonderful open source community and contribute in anything I find interesting
 - 📫 How to reach me: [saadyakubu2@yahoo.com]
 - ⚡ Fun fact: We learn and grow everyday if our eyes, ears and minds are wide open